 Get Involved

-We also welcome members of the public to share their thoughts, concerns, and experiences regarding policing in their local areas.
+We welcome members of the public sharing their thoughts, concerns, and experiences regarding policing in their local areas.
 Your insights help inform and strengthen our scrutiny work.